meilisearch/documentation/references/README.md

 ::: tip

-You might find the answers to some of your questions [in the FAQ](/faq/faq.md) 💡
+Check out [the FAQ](/faq/faq.md) for answers to some common questions 💡

 :::

 ## Version Compatibility

-The documentation is compatible with the latest version of MeiliSearch.
-We do not provide multi-versionning documentation.
+This documentation only reflects the latest version of MeiliSearch.
+We do not provide multi-version documentation.
-The actual version of [MeiliSearch](https://github.com/meilisearch/MeiliSearch) is written on the upper navbar on the left side.
+The current version of [MeiliSearch](https://github.com/meilisearch/MeiliSearch) can be found on the left side of the upper navbar.

 ![version of MeiliSearch](/doc-version.png)